 In the table below, we show the percentage of matches ending with various goal difference between 0 and >=5 goals.
 The tables shows data from FUT online singles, FUT seasons and the Big five European leagues, i.e. real life football.

 ||FUT 16 seasons||Big 5 leagues|

 (Source: EA’s Web app, game data section.
 Online singles data were collected during FUT 14, whereas Seasons data were collected during FUT 16. )

-FUT is considerably less even than the real football matches we compare against, and the majority of FUT matches are not even by absolute numbers.
+The data shows that FUT matches are considerably less even than real football matches, and that the majority of FUT matches aren’t even by normal measures.

 In order to test whether this is a possibility, we need other methods:

 If there was a match leveling mechanism in the game, equalizing or lead-minimizing goals would be more likely to happen than other goals.
-So, if there was a mechanism pulling matches in a more even direction by making people concede goals and miss chances in “strategic” situations, this would be reflected in the result statistics as an unnaturally large amount of draws and narrow wins than could be explained by pure chance.
+So, if there was a leveling mechanism pulling matches in a more even direction by making people concede goals and miss chances in “strategic” situations, this would be reflected in the result statistics as an unnaturally large amount of draws and narrow wins than couldn’t be explained by pure coincidence.